-The population pyramid shows that in the future there is a decrease of young potential work force aged between 20 to 34 as well as a decrease of young children aged between 0 to 14 years.
+The population pyramid shows that in the future there will be a decrease of the young potential work force aged between 20 to 34 as well as a decrease of young children aged between 0 to 14 years.
 The fertility rate is expected to increase.

 The largest population group is between 0-14 years of age followed by age 22 to 44 and then youth (15-24).
-This share of population is within the babies and kids (0-14 years) age category.
-The age category with the second largest number of people is the young working age (25-44 years) age category, followed by the teenagers and youth (15-24 years) age category.
+The age category with the second largest number of people is the young working age (25-44 years) age category, followed by teenagers and youth (15-24 years) age category.
 This indicates a very youthful population that the LED Strategy needs to find employment opportunities for in the future.